On a connection between total positivity and Bernoulli stopping problems: Introduction

 Recall that a real matrix, finite or infinite, is \textit{sign regular} of order $r$, or $\SR{r}$ for short, if the signs of all minors of order $k=1,\ldots, r$ depend only on $k$.
-In the specific case where these minors are nonnegative (resp. nonpositive), the matrix is said to be \textit{totally positive} (resp. \textit{totally negative}), abbreviated as $\TP{r}$ (resp. $\TN{r}$).
-Similarly, a sequence $a \coloneqq (a_k, k \in I)$, where $I \subset \mn$, is $\SR{r}$ (resp. $\TP{r}$, $\TN{r}$) if its \textit{kernel representation} defined by the matrix $A\coloneqq(a_{i-j})_{i,j \in I}$, where $a_k = 0$ when $k < 0$, is $\SR{r}$ (resp. $\TP{r}$, $\TN{r}$) \cite{KarlinTPBook}.
-When the property $\SR{r}$ (resp. $\TP{r}$, $\TN{r}$) holds for all orders, the subscript $r$ is omitted, and the matrix or sequence is referred to as sign-regular (resp. totally positive, totally negative).
-Transformations involving sign-regular matrices are distinguished by the \textit{variation-diminishing} (VD) property.
-This means that if a transformation $\eL$ possesses this property, the number of sign changes in $\eL f$ does not exceed the number of sign changes in $f$.
-Combining the properties of totally positive matrices and the properties of stochastically monotone matrices -- first introduced by \cite{Kalmykov} and later generalised by \cite{Daley}-- led \cite{KeilsonKester} to prove a unimodality-preserving, or UP for short, property in Markov processes with a stochastic monotone transition operator.
-However, in the absence of stochastic monotonicity, an alternative approach is required to verify whether stochastic matrices retain the UP property.
-It turns out that $\TP{3}$ stochastic matrices preserve unimodality.
-Accordingly, the paper is structured as follows:
+In the special case where these minors are nonnegative, the matrix is called \textit{totally positive}, abbreviated as $\TP{r}$.
+Similarly, a sequence $a \coloneqq (a_k)_{k \in I}$, where $I \subseteq \mn$, is $\SR{r}$ (resp. $\TP{r}$) if its \textit{kernel representation}---the matrix $A\coloneqq(a_{i-j})_{i,j \in I}$, where $a_k = 0$ when $k < 0$---is $\SR{r}$ (resp. $\TP{r}$) \cite{KarlinTPBook}.
+When the property $\SR{r}$ (resp. $\TP{r}$) holds for all orders, the subscript $r$ is omitted, and the matrix or sequence is simply called sign-regular (resp. totally positive).
+An important feature of the class of \( \TP{} \) matrices is their closure under matrix multiplication.

+Transformations involving sign-regular matrices are characterised by the \textit{variation-diminishing} (VD) property: if a transformation $K$ defined on a sequence $u$, possesses this property, then the number of sign changes in $Ku$ does not exceed the number of sign changes in $u$.

+To verify a unimodality-preserving property in Markov processes with a stochastic monotone transition operator, \cite{KeilsonKester} combined the theory of total positivity with the properties of stochastically monotone matrices---first introduced by \cite{Kalmykov} and later generalised by \cite{Daley}.
+However, in the countably infinite case, such an operator preserves only quasi-unimodality, since the transformed sequence need not attain its supremum.
+Even in the countably finite case, the method hinges on stochastic monotonicity of the transition matrix.
+Consequently, an alternative approach is needed to determine when a stochastic matrix preserves (quasi-)unimodality.
+It turns out that $\TP{3}$ stochastic matrices preserve quasi-unimodality unconditionally.